Koh Jum - An Island A World Away

 Hiring a Scooter to Explore the Island

 Koh Jum is a small island that can easily be driven around within a few hours.
 Scooters can be rented everywhere, just ask at your accommodation.
+We cannot reccommend a day out exploring the island by bike enough.
+It is great fun and a brilliant way to get around such a laid back island!

 Our scooter rental plus helmets cost us 200 baht per day (£4.69 or $5.89).

 Tip: Check your scooter when you rent it!
-Some of the bikes on the island are, how should we phrase this…. elderly.
-Make sure your tires have tread and the breaks work before scooting off!
+Some of the bikes on the island are … how should we phrase this … elderly.

 Starting from the south of the island you’ll find yourself in the pierside village of Ban Koh Jum.
 This is where the majority of the speedboats and ferries arrive and depart from.
 This village has a few restaurants and cafes, with some sitting picturesquely out onto the water's edge.
 There are also some souvenir shops, craft shops and grocery stores including one which you can buy beer from.